Economic gloom curbs Lufthansa growth plan

-FRANKFURT Deutsche Lufthansa (LHAG.DE) slashed its plans to expand capacity next year, signalling dim prospects for a recovery of the air travel industry.
+FRANKFURT Deutsche Lufthansa (LHAG.DE) slashed its plans to expand capacity next year, signaling dim prospects for a recovery of the air travel industry.

 "The outlook for the world economy has become much gloomier over the course of the year," Europe's biggest airline by market value said on Thursday as it published weaker than expected third-quarter results.